HarwinBorger/SpaceFramework/docs/layout/layout-classes.md

 ## What are Layout Classes?

-Layout classes are global classes which you can use for consistency in your layout elements.
+Layout classes are global classes which you can use for consistency in your repeating layout elements.
 You can apply predefined `paddings`, `margins` and `positions` in different sizes.
 You can also add a direction or use it as negative value.
 On top of that you can choose a viewport size.

 **Different viewport, different sizes**<br>
-What is unique for layout classes is that you can define an amount space-units for each viewport.
+What is unique for layout classes is that you can define an amount of space-units for each viewport.
 This way you can optimize your components quickly for each viewport.

-**The classes name exist out of the following parts:** <br>
+**The classes name exist out of the following parameters:** <br>
 `.[viewport]-[name*]-[type*]-[direction]-[negative]`

 **You can use classes like:**